HighTechHarmony/StreamMonitor/README.md

 WARNING: MongoDB is installed with no authentication, so you need to secure it.

+To install the system, follow these steps:

+- Create a new folder on your system
+- cd into it
+- clone the repository using `git clone (repo url)`
+- run `./install.sh` as the user you wish the instance to run as.

+The install script aims to compartmentalize the files necessary to run the instance as much as possible.
+Only when absolutely necessary are files copied outside of the installation directory.
+Specifically, this concerns the apache2 virtualhost configuration file, and systemd service unit.

-There are some things it might not do well yet, but reading it can give you a better overview of what's needed, if nothing else.
+There are some things the install.sh script might not do well yet, but reading it can give you a better overview of what's needed, if nothing else.

 Tasks the install.sh script doesn't accomplish for you:

 - Disabling the default apache virtualhost (to do this, type: `a2dissite 000-default.conf` as root)
 - Apply execute permission to parent directories (to do this, type: `chmod a+x` on the installation directory and all of its parent directories, up to the root level)